 Wave 2 takes Wi-Fi to the next level.

 Aruba 802.11ac Wave 2 access points deliver the fastest 11ac yet, and come with multi-user MIMO (MU-MIMO) aware ClientMatch to boost network efficiency and support the growing device density demands on your network.
-These APs also have an integrated BLE Beacon to remotely manage battery-powered Aruba Beacons.
+These APs are location-ready with an integrated BLE radio to support asset tracking and beacon management.

 Watch the 802.11ac Wave 2 Video